carlotagillard/carlotagillard.github.io/about.md

 title: About Me
 ---

+## Who I Am

 <div style="display: flex; align-items: center; gap: 30px;">
   <img src="../images/profile.jpg" alt="Carlota Gillard" width="250" style="border-radius: 10px;">
   <p>
+    Carlota was born in Spain, to a Spanish mother and Belgian father.
+When she was 6 years old, she moved to Miami.
+Surrounded by ...
     A few sentences about yourself — where you're from (Spain, Belgium, Miami!), what drives you, your personality beyond just academics.
   </p>
 </div>

-## Who I Am

-A few sentences about yourself — where you're from (Spain, Belgium, Miami!), what drives you, your personality beyond just academics.

 ## Education

 **Duke University — Pratt School of Engineering, Class of 2028**
-B.S.
+*B.S.
 Biomedical Engineering & B.A.
-Computer Science
+Computer Science*
 Relevant coursework: Quantitative Physiology with Biostatistical Applications, Medtech Prototyping Skills, Algorithms and Data
 Structures, Modeling Cellular and Molecular Systems, and Mechanics of Solids